KineticLensman/Premiere-elements-notes/README.md

 ### Selecting a clip

-`Click` the target clip in the timeline.
+* `Click` the target clip in the timeline.
 Automatically selects linked clips (e.g. the audio associated with a target video clip)

-`ALT-click` – only selects the target clips (i.e., linked audio/video clips are not selected)
+* `ALT-click` – only selects the target clips (i.e., linked audio/video clips are not selected)

-`SHIFT click` / `shift drag` to add more clips to a selection
+* `SHIFT click` / `shift drag` to add more clips to a selection

 ### Inserting clips

-`Timeline->Snap` to toggle clip snapping
+`Timeline->Snap` to toggle clip snapping.
+Then

-`Drag` clip to timeline to insert it.
+* `Drag` clip from Project Assets to timeline to insert it.
 The new clip will split an existing clip if it is dropped into the midde of it.
 All other clips will shift to the right
-`ALT-drag` - as above, but only linked clips will be split or moved.
-Use to add a new clip without splitting the background soundtrack, for example.
+* `ALT-drag` - as above, but only linked clips will be split or moved.
+Other clips (e.g. soundtrack) will stay where they were.
+If the target was `ALT`-selected, it's linked clips will not be affected.
+* `CTRL-drag` as above, but the new clip will overlay (i.e. delete and replace) the existing clip(s).

-`Drag` clip to blank space above uppermost track in the timeline to create a track for the clip
+* `Drag` clip to blank space above uppermost track in the timeline to create a track for the clip

-`Drag` clip to monitor panel – to access options such as create picture-in-picture
+* `Drag` clip to monitor panel – to access options such as create picture-in-picture

-### Cutting
+### Cutting a clip

 Removing a selected clip.
 Lots of options.
 What happens depends on whether the selection includes linked clips (normally selected, i.e. video _AND_ audio) or not (`ALT`-selected, i.e. just video _OR_ just audio))

-* `Edit->Cut` / `Ctrl-X`: Deletes clip.
+* `Edit->Cut` / `Ctrl-X`: Deletes selected clip.
 If linked clips aren't selected, the gap doesn't close (i.e. audio is left in place)
-* `Edit->Delete` / `SHIFT+DELETE`: Deletes clip and doesn't close gap (linked or not)
+* `Edit->Delete` / `SHIFT+DELETE`: Deletes selected clip and doesn't close gap (linked or not)
 * `Edit-Delete and close gap` / `BACKSPACE`: Same as Cut?
-The gap doesn't close if linked clips aren't selected.
+If linked clips aren't selected, the gap doesn't close.

+### Splitting a clip

+Split a clip (and linked clips, depending on what is selected):
+* `Click` the Split clip button on the current time indicator
+* `CTRL-k` to split the clip at the current time indicator

 ### Replacement